bgpedersen/ng5firestore/README.md

   * AngularFire2 library integrated in app to use Firebase
   * Angular 5 Modular structure following best practice pattern: Core module injected in App module, which provides shared features like auth, guard, interfaces, data-service, logging etc.
   * Offline mode enabled
+      * All current data is cached
-      * Enabling AngularFirestoreModule.enablePersistence will make offline mode possible, so current used data is cached, and any actions are stored and sent when back online.
+      * If offline then actions are remembered and called when back online
-      * Possible problem: There are not support for IE/Explorer - SiteKiosk for the Screens runs Explorer.
+      * Possible problem: There are not support for IE - SiteKiosk use IE
   * Routing Module
       * Protected routes using Guard
       * Guard using the observable user from the Authentication service